9tin9tin9/wiki-summary-typing/README.txt

-Fetches random wiki summaries using the wiki rest api
+Fetches random wiki summaries using the wiki rest api to type

 The program requires curl and unidecode